There are more than 100,000,000 (yes, million) Amazon Prime members. More than 50% of all Amazon sales come from third-party sellers.

 Our scanning apps are a big help in decision making.

 Everyone has their own approach, but we like to set a minimum of $5 profit per item and whenever possible and we also want to get 100 percent Return on Investment (or ROI).

-So if we invest $10 in a product, we’d like to make $10 profit.
-Of corse, that doesn’t always happen and we will sometimes buy a product with a lower ROI if the dollar amount is higher.
+So if we invest $10 in a product, we’d like to make a $10 profit.
+Of course, that doesn’t always happen, and we will sometimes buy a product with a lower ROI if the dollar amount is higher.

 4. How much does it cost to start selling on Amazon?
 What expenses should one expect in the beginning?

 I tell people that ideally, they should have $1,000 to invest.